Early detection is critical to managing bushfires before they cause widespread devastation.

 In human recognition, advances in generative models and transfer learning have led to sturdier models needing less data.
 Techniques like few-shot learning and meta-learning are pushing AI’s boundaries in achieving remarkable results with limited training examples.

-exci’s Pioneering Role in Wildfire Detection
+exci’s Pioneering Role in Wildfire/Bushfire Detection

 exci is at the forefront of wildfire detection with its cutting-edge AI models.
 These models are based on deep machine learning algorithms, trained on a massive dataset: over one billion camera images and more than 500,000 satellite images, resulting in unmatched accuracy and speed.
 These models have proven their worth in long-term, large-scale deployments.